anon-blue/anon.blue/README.txt

 nnini'hni'hani'hao你好,yyuyuayuanyuan'fyuan'fayuan'fanyuan'fang远方dde的
                                                                  buuibubhubhubih
-ubiuhbuuuuuuu0⊙⊙
+ubiuhbuuuuuuu0⊙⊙⊙😡1外上上钅钅钔
      Hello,i'm a viewer of this website.This website is so funny!!!

-     Here I am,leaving a note in this sea of blue.To whoever reads this:you are not along.even a crash can't stop us from connecting.
+    Here I am,leaving a note in this sea of blue.To whoever reads this:you are n ot along.even a crash can't stop us from connecting.